ddeereAMCHS/1063-While-SumInput/README.md

 # Sum Input

 - Create a program called `SumInput.java`
-- Prompt the user for a number until the user enters the word "quit"
+- Prompt the user for a number until the user enters the word "quit" or types nothing and hits "Enter"
 - Output the sum of all the numbers the user typed in

 Example Input:\